kaidez/kdz/README.md

 Review the actual code in the heavily-commented [`kdz.js`](https://github.com/kaidez/kdz/blob/master/kdz.js).

+### Before you install
+kdz is not available as a downloadable npm module so if you want to install it, you will need to clone this repo to your machine first.
+This means that some assumptions are made:

+* This tool has been tested on Unix-like systems only.
+Testing it on Windows machines is listed in the todo section.

+* There shouldn't be an npm tool or module called `kdz` already installed on your machine.
+So you should be able to install it with no issues but just to be sure, run `which kdz` in your terminal.
+If it doesn't say the file is installed somewhere, you're ok.
+If it does, PLEASE LET ME KNOW ASAP!!

+* This tool downloads files from my this GitHub repo.
+If you want to change that, that you would have to do that [here](https://github.com/kaidez/kdz/blob/master/kdz.js#L27).

 ### How it works
 To begin, start with typing either `kdz` or `kdz --help` in your terminal.
 The following will be outputted: